Please select from the menu above.

 an additional (third) supporting external report, and unanimous confirmation by the oral examination

-The doctoral degree is only conferred upon proof of publication of the thesis work within
+The doctoral degree is only conferred after proof of publication of the thesis

-two years of the successful defence.
-The minimum requirement is deposition of the Thesis
+within two years of the successful defence The minimum requirement is

 Cumulative theses are not permitted in the faculty of mathematics and computer science.